Contemplative Renewal Immersions

 1) What is the focus of the two immersions?

-For six days and five nights the cohort will focus on forming a Spiritual Rule (or Rhythm) of Life.
+For seven days and six nights the cohort will focus on forming a Spiritual Rule (or Rhythm) of Life.
 For some, this may be a new experience and for others, it may involve re-forming a rule of life.
 Each pastor will present a Rule of Life to the cohort and the sisters’ community of Holy Wisdom near the end of this retreat.

 2) Do I need to have been to a monastery and/or know much about Benedictine practices and spirituality?